 c) for audit purposes, the examination board reserves the right to inspect a copy of the original record of any listed surgical procedure, with the patient’s name and address removed.

 4. Candidates should be a certified Specialist in Ophthalmology in a member country of the UEMS.
 To confirm your country is a member of UEMS, please click here

-5. Candidates must submit the above to the EBO, together with a scanned passport ID and proof of the registration fee payment, and a completed application form the EBO website (www.ebo-online.org) All necessary forms are at the end of this document
+5. Candidates must submit the above to the EBO, together with a jpeg. passport style photograph and proof of the registration fee payment, and a completed application form the EBO website (www.ebo-online.org) All necessary forms are at the end of this document

 While EBO-ESOPRS does not limit the training to specific centres, particular requirements have to be satisfied within the training-centre and by the trainer responsible for of the training in order to fulfil the eligibility criteria of the candidate to the EBO-ESOPRS.

 The candidate may choose the centre training of their choice specialising in the management of oculoplastic, lacrimal, orbital and aesthetic conditions (OLOA) in Europe, or an internationally reputed department in or outside Europe.